joerivanveen/ruigehond-embed/ruigehond-embed/readme.txt

 Add a reference (e.g. `general-contact-form`) and a slug it should serve (e.g. `/contact-clean/`).
 Add urls that may embed this (e.g. `https://my-satellite.site`).

 Install the plugin on your satellite site.
-This is the added benefit of locking down that site as well.
+This has the added benefit of locking down that site as well.

 Use the simple shortcode on that site to generate an iframe with the embedded content:
 `[ruigehond-embed src="https://my-main.site/ruigehond_embed/general-contact-form"]`